p/vcproj2cmake/README.txt

 Practice", but...

-Since specific hook scripts will get included repeatedly (by multiple .vcproj-based projects, possibly located in subsequent sub directories, i.e. ending up in _same_ CMake scope!!), it's probably a very good idea to let the initial hook script (probably the V2C_HOOK_PROJECT one) include a _common_ CMake module file
+Since specific hook scripts will get included repeatedly (by multiple .vc[x]proj-based projects, possibly located in subsequent sub directories, i.e. ending up in _same_ CMake scope!!), it's probably a very good idea to let the initial hook script (probably the V2C_HOOK_PROJECT one) include a _common_ CMake module file